 A significant portion of the environmental impacts made by any operation are related to the products and materials they purchase.
 In fact, for most manufactured products, source materials represent the largest investment in energy and greenhouse gas emissions of the production process1 (including materials, manufacture, and transport).
 Sustainable acquisition is one way an organization, especially a large one, can take big steps to reduce its environmental impacts.

 As with Electronic Product Environmental Assessment Tool (EPEAT) for computing equipment, several respected multi-attribute “green labels” can be used to identify products with a lower environmental burden.
 It remains difficult to separate the meaningful cross-industry green labels from labels falsely claiming environmental superiority.
-Although, more established names are beginning to consolidate, such as TerraChoice with Underwriters Laboratory, indicating a clearer future for scientifically vetted, sustainable choices.
-Green label leaders like TerraChoice’s EcoLogo and Green Seal are also offered preference in Sandia procurement.
+However, established green label leaders like Green Seal, UL’s GreenGuard, and EcoLogo, and EPA’s Safer Choice are offered preference in Sandia procurement.

-1 Oregon Department of Environmental Quality, September, 2011
+1 - Oregon Department of Environmental Quality, September, 2011